mDjeee/star/README.md

 # Star Wars
 ### Angular app

+Welcome to our Angular application for exploring Star Wars universe!
+In this application you can discover Characters, Species, Planets, Starships, Vehicles, and Films.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.
+This README file provides an overview of the technologies used in this project.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.

+## Technologies Used

 ### Frontend Framework
 - **Angular**: Version 17.3